 4.1.
 Supplier undertakes to supply and provide the Solution and Services as ordered by MIC2 in the relevant Purchase Order(s) issued under this Contract of Adherence.

-The term “supply and provide” shall mean the timely supply of the solution and/or any ordered software and/or license and the satisfactory and timely provision of the related services being installation, integration, implementation, configuration, data and current processes migration, training, maintenance and support.
+The term “supply and provide” shall mean the timely supply of the solution and/or any ordered software and/or license and the satisfactory and timely provision of the related services being installation, integration, implementation, configuration, data migration and current processes migration annexed hereto as Schedule (2), training, maintenance and support.

 The term “Preliminary Acceptance Certificate (PAC)” shall mean a preliminary certificate issued by MIC2 evidencing that the Solution and Services have been supplied and provided to MIC2 without being accepted yet by MIC2.